CMSgov/CMCS-DSG-DSS-Certification-Staging/certification-process.md

 ## From this repo states can:
 - Find examples and expectations for developing outcomes and metrics
 - Share outcomes and metrics with other states and see examples of what other states have created
-- Suggest changes and provide feedback to CMS regaurding outcomes requirements and processes (email MESCertificationRepo@cms.hhs.gov)
+- Suggest changes and provide feedback to CMS regarding outcomes requirements and processes (email MESCertificationRepo@cms.hhs.gov)

 ## From this repo CMS will:
 - Provide publicly available resources to guide states in how to write outcome statements and measure impact